Glass Vase by Alvar Aalto

 With the Finlandia collection, Iittala completed the Savoy series.
-Nearby identic in its shape, but higher than the original, the Finlandia Vase is especially suitable for large flowers.
+Nearly identic in its shape, but higher than the original and slightly tapered going downwards, the Finlandia Vase is especially suitable for large flower bouquets and long flowers.

 The timeless Aalto vase ranks among the most famous glass objects of the world; it is a synonym for Finnish glass art and the manufacturer Iittala.
 The Savoy vase is currently being exhibited in the most important design museums.Also in our blog: